-You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.
+You may be considering buying a ceramic or radiant heater and don’t want to rush.

-Honestly, choosing between those two was the most frustrating thing I’ve done in a while.
+Choosing between those two was the most frustrating thing I’ve done.

 As I know how hard it is to choose between them, I prepared a guide for you to choose which one fits your needs.

-Let’s first talk about the differences between them and then I’ll cover the benefits and drawbacks of ceramic heaters and radiant heaters.
+Let’s first talk about their differences, and then I’ll cover the benefits and drawbacks of ceramic and radiant heaters.

 Difference Between Ceramic and Radiant Heaters?